JellyBellyDev/ci-cd-theory-into-practice/README.md

 At the following [link](https://gitlab.com/JellyBellyDev/ci-cd-theory-into-practice/-/pipelines/254919519) you can see an example of a GitLab pipeline.

+[Here](https://vimeo.com/537494819) the video of the speach at the phpday PUG Edition 2021.

 This repository it's mirrored from [GitHub](https://github.com/JellyBellyDev/ci-cd-theory-into-practice) to [GitLab](https://gitlab.com/JellyBellyDev/ci-cd-theory-into-practice).